 I began my career working in TV and film drama going on to work as an assistant director and production manager.
 Working in film production gave me a valuable insight into the mechanics of the film-making process.
 It also made me realize that I wanted to progress to a creative role in the industry.

 With this in mind, I went on to study for an MA in Screen Direction at Goldsmiths College, London.
-Since then, I have worked in community media alongside working on independent productions.
+Since then, I have directed independent productions, worked as a community and commercial filmmaker, along with teaching roles.

-I have made seven short films and was awarded best female director at The Indie Fest for Into the Silent Land.
-This has now been developed into a feature film and is currently at script stage.
+I have made many short film dramas and was awarded best female director at The Indie Fest for Into the Silent Land.
+This has now been developed into a feature film, Late Splitters, and is currently at script stage.

 ‘Not that I Remember’ a social issue films for The Matthew Project was awarded a Social Marketing East Award.